 In 1922 Allardyce moved to his final appointment as the governor of Newfoundland (1922-1928).
 During his term of office the Labrador boundary dispute between Newfoundland and Canada was resolved.
 Allardyce took a keen interest in forestry and was an enthusiastic salmon fisherman.
 Lady Allardyce started the Girl Guide movement on Newfoundland.
 She also founded an organisation, called the Outport Nursing and Industrial Association, which was responsible for sending fully trained nurses, and other medical staff, to remote rural settlements.
 Both Allardyce and his wife were committed to practical social action in an attempt to deal with the deep-seated social problems of Newfoundland.

 Allardyce was awarded the CMG in 1902; he was knighted (KCMG) in 1916 and advanced to GCMG in 1927.
-In August 1916 Sir William Allardyce and his second wife were appointed a Knight and Lady of Grace of the Order of St John.
+On 30 May 1916 Sir William Allardyce and his wife were appointed a Knight and Lady of Grace of the Order of St John.
 In 1929 St Andrews University awarded Allardyce an honorary LL D.

 Shortly after his retirement Allardyce was (briefly) the Chairman of the Viking Whaling Company.
 He died on 9 June 1930, and is buried in Eversley Parish Church, Hampshire.
 Allardyce's second wife was awarded the CBE in 1945 and died in 1962.